charxhit/recaptcha-manager/source/index.rst

 Connection Errors
 -----------------------------
 Connection errors like timeouts are common and may result in the service process stopping everytime they occur.
-Therefore, to handle connection errors, you can specify a callable which will be called everytime an exception occurs by using the `exc_handler` parameter when starting the service process with :meth:`~BaseService.spawn_process`.
+Therefore, to handle connection errors, you can specify a callable which will be called everytime an exception occurs by using the `exc_handler` parameter when starting the service process with :meth:`~.BaseService.spawn_process`.
 The exception is then passed as an argument to this callable.
 Therefore, you can have your own code to handle the exceptions relating to connection errors.

 .. note:: Recaptcha-manager uses :py:mod:`requests` under the hood to make the requests.